IT3038C/IT3038C.github.io/docs/week-3.md

 F5 or Green Arrow to run the script

-Let’s do something similar to what we did in Linux last week and get the IP address of our server.
+Let's do something similar to what we did in Linux last week and get the IP address of our server.

 Jump down to the bottom pane, which is a PowerShell Window and run the following commands.